 Know the Codes

 Evaluation & Management (E&M) visits for the sole purpose of tobacco-dependence treatment are covered and do not require prior authorization for reimbursement.
 Services may be provided by ancillary staff (e.g., staff nurse) if under direct supervision of a physician.
 Medicaid reimburses these services when billed by a supervising physician.
 Exclusions: Group therapy, telephone and web-based counseling are NOT covered.
+Group therapy for tobacco cessation is only covered under BadgerCare and Wisconsin Medicaid outpatient mental health services and outpatient substance abuse services.
 Counseling is NOT reimbursed for dentists or dental hygienists.